kevinguo344/kevinguo344.github.io/src/markdown/crochetmatic.md

 The final needle version required minimal custom parts and instead relied upon off-the-shelf 0.125\" and 0.25\" diameter aluminum rods nested in one another.
 The hooks and pushers were 3D printed and manually fitted onto the pipes using force, glue, and rolled-up masking tape.
 The outer and inner components were each driven by rack-and-pinion mechanism with a motor module.
 Each module had an SG90 servo motor, which were not only small but also cheap, meaning that each needle could be driven by two motors.

-Each row would have in total 5 different needles, meaning that there would have to be a total of 10 servo motors driven
+Each row would have in total 5 different needles, meaning that there would have to be a total of 10 servo motors driven.
+The end goal was to eventually have an entire series of these 5 needle rows to built.

 ### Making the Knits